MKHenson/modepress-admin-app-engine/readme.md

 ## Installation

 1) Make sure the requirements are installed and running
-2) Go into your modepress admin project/plugins folder and create a folder where you want to store the app-engine project
+2) Go into your modepress admin project/plugins folder and create a folder where you want to store the hatchery project

 ```
 cd /[LOCATION_OF_ADMIN]/plugins  (you might need to created plugins if it doesnt exist)
-mkdir app-engine
+mkdir hatchery
-cd app-engine
+cd hatchery
 ```

 3) Run as an admin / or make sure you have write privileges in the folder